 Handle customs procedures in Shipmondo

 With your Shipmondo account, you will be able to create an overview of the many new documents, including a trade invoice and/or pro forma invoice, which may become a necessity in your future trade with the United Kingdom.
 When you send through Shipmondo, you will automatically be asked to fill in the relevant documents, thus ensuring that the documents are filled in correctly.
-Besides, you can pre-fill your customs information by using shipment templates, and so automate the customs declaration process.
+Besides, you can use Shipmondo’s automatic customs and automate the completion of customs documents and thus save time.

 Send to the United Kingdom today